RumbleDB/bigdata-exercises/Big_Data_For_Engineers/README.md

 docker-compose down   # Stops the services if running and removes the containers
 ```

-In most if not all weeks, one of the services is a Jupyter notebook server with which you can use the exercise notebooks interactively.
-You can access the server by accessing [http://localhost:8888](http://localhost:8888) in your favorite browser.
-The exercise folder is automatically mounted into the container of the Jupyter notebook server such that you can open the notebooks we provide right away.
-Changes you make in the server are reflected immediately on your disk, so even if you destroy the containers, they are still there.
+In most if not all weeks, one of the services is a Jupyter notebook server with
+which you can use the exercise notebooks interactively.
+You can access the
+server by accessing [http://localhost:8888](http://localhost:8888) in your
+favorite browser.
+The `notebooks` folder in the Magic Box is automatically mounted into the
+container of the Jupyter notebook server.
+To start with an exercise, copy the Jupyter `*.ipynb` files from the directory
+here into the `notebooks/` folder and find it in Jupyter at [http://localhost:8888](http://localhost:8888).
+Changes you make in the server are reflected immediately on
+your disk, so even if you destroy the containers, they are still there.

 ### Permissions to Host Folder